 For this trek there will be one team leader/guide.
 We also provide an assistant leader (1 assistant per six trekkers), and Sherpa porters for carrying luggage (usual compliment is one porter for two trekkers).
 This arrangement ensures that anybody in the group gets sick; the trip can still go ahead as planned.
 Swiss Nepal Family Trekking & Expedition can run this trek for any size group, but the maximum size is 12 people in order to make it a pleasant and enjoyable trip.
 However, if you would like to have a larger group, Swiss Nepal Family Trekking & Expedition can make the appropriate arrangements as well.

 All accommodations for Monsoon Upper Mustang Trek are on twin sharing basis with inclusive trip costs and are chosen based on standard hygiene, standard of service and food, location and more.
 There are two styles of accommodations during the trip.
-We will spend three nights in 3-Star Hotels in Kathmandu and two nights in Pokhara.
+We will spend three nights in Deluxe Hotels in Kathmandu and two nights in Pokhara.
 For the remaining eleven nights, we will stay at local tea houses or local lodges.
 Some of these places have shared toilets and washing facilities.
-Solo travelers may share a room with someone of the same sex, or if requested, we can arrange for a private room for an additional fee.
+Solo travelers may share a room, or if requested, we can arrange for a private room for an additional fee.
 However, please understand that in some remote places single rooms might not be feasible, even if the extra fee is paid.
 These are remote villages that we are dealing with.
 We at Swiss Nepal Family Trekking & Expedition will do all we can to make your trip as pleasant and enjoyable as possible.

 Hello Swiss Nepal Family, Thank you for the note and thanks to all of you for an exceptional experience in Nepal.
 Both Todd and I were absolutely ov..2013-09-11 more